|

 The right way

-just a “holding tank with pizza,” as referred to by Ed Stetzer, director
+than just a “holding tank with pizza,” as referred to by Ed Stetzer,

-pizza party where they get a five-minute devotional amidst the
+party where they get a five-minute devotional amidst the entertainment.

-entertainment.
-Based on research, Stetzer said youth want to know how to
+Based on research, Stetzer said youth want to know how to live life.

-live life.
-Church involvement that has made a real difference in their
+Church involvement that has made a real difference in their lives is a

-lives is a significant reason they keep attending church, even after
+significant reason they keep attending church, even after high school.

 “Clearly the reasons young people leave are a reflection both of their